bchen203/CarGO-Co./README.md

  - Everlee Mai, emai006@ucr.edu

 1) This file [CarGoCo.pdf] contains evidence of our efforts to plan our elicitation of requirements from Mr. Keogh, and any notes taken during the elicitation.
-2) 2) This file [] contains our original pitch to Mr. Keogh, which was delivered on [Date/Time]
+2) This file [CarGoCoProjectPitchORIGINAL.pdf](https://drive.google.com/file/d/1SwNXSIQbf5PmzQHZAJMXbSK73pQisVSl/view?usp=drive_link) contains our original pitch to Mr. Keogh, which was delivered on 6:30pm on Monday, November 4th, 2024.
-3) This file [] contains a new version of the pitch, with all the corrections, amendments and deletions suggested by Mr. Keogh (and/or Dr. Keogh)
+3) This file [CarGoCoProjectPitchCORRECTED](https://drive.google.com/file/d/1SwNXSIQbf5PmzQHZAJMXbSK73pQisVSl/view?usp=drive_link) contains a new version of the pitch, with all the corrections, amendments and deletions suggested by Mr. Keogh (and/or Dr. Keogh)
 4) This file [] shows evidence of our efforts to design our software.
 5) This file [] which shows evidence of our efforts to test our software.
 6) This URL [] points to a GitHub repository of our code.